 - Box 17.0×9.4×6.7

 Even plastic sets from the 50ies are interesting, as the set with the plastic box proves.
 There exists a matching board, but at my set the board is of perspex (I think) and of later date (I think).
+This charming set was made or retailed by the Oralite Company Limited in Thornton near Blackpool.
+They were dental manufacturers.
+The firm ceased trading in 1967.

 - England, "Staunton"